-The PRC's concerns about domestic terrorism, U.S.-PRC relations, China's international standing in a world dominated by U.S. power (particularly after the terrorist attacks), and its image as a responsible leader helped explain China's supportive stance.
-However, Beijing also worried about U.S. military action near China, U.S.-led alliances, Japan's active role in the war (as quickly promised by Prime Minister Junichiro Koizumi), greater U.S. (and Russian) influence in Central and South Asia at PRC expense, and U.S. support for Taiwan - all exacerbating long-standing fears of "encirclement."
+The PRC's concerns about domestic terrorism, U.S.-PRC relations, China's international standing in a world dominated by U.S. power (particularly after the terrorist attacks), and its image as a responsible world power helped explain China's supportive stance.
+However, Beijing also worried about U.S. military action near China, U.S.-led alliances, Japan's active role in the war on terrorism, greater U.S. influence in Central and South Asia at PRC expense, and U.S. support for Taiwan-all exacerbating long-standing fears of "encirclement."

-China issued a Defense White Paper in December 2002.12 It said that major powers remained in competition but that since the September 2001 attacks against the United States, countries have increased cooperation.
-Although this paper
+China issued a Defense White Paper in December 2002, stating that major powers remained in competition but that since the September 2001 attacks against the United States, countries have increased cooperation.
+Although this policy paper contained veiled criticisms of the United States for its military buildup, stronger alliances in Asia, and increased arms sales to Taiwan, it did not criticize the United